S-01422

 Plain Language

-Any private entity that possesses biometric identifiers or biometric information must create and publicly make available a written policy that establishes a retention schedule and guidelines for permanent destruction of that data.
-The data must be destroyed within a reasonable time — no later than 60 days — after the earlier of: (a) the data is no longer needed for the purpose identified in the notice or authorized by the individual, or (b) three years from the individual's last interaction with the entity.
-The entity must actually comply with its own retention schedule and destruction guidelines unless subject to a valid warrant or subpoena.
-This is a data minimization and lifecycle management obligation — entities must both publish the policy and adhere to it.
+Any private entity that possesses biometric identifiers or biometric information must create and publicly publish a written policy that establishes a retention schedule and destruction guidelines.
+Biometric data must be permanently destroyed within 60 days after the purpose for collection has been satisfied, or within three years of the individual's last interaction with the entity — whichever comes first.
+The entity must then actually comply with its own published schedule.
+The only exception is a valid warrant or subpoena from a court of competent jurisdiction.

 Statutory Text